futpib/eslint-template-visitor/README.md

 This is useful for matching a number of arguments in a call or a number of statements in a block.

+### `templates.variableDeclarationVariable()`

+Create a variable declaration variable.
+Variable declaration variable can match any type of variable declaration node.

+This is useful for matching any variable declaration, be it `const`, `let` or `var`.

 ### `templates.template` tag

 Creates a template possibly containing variables.